Native Nurseries, Plant sales, and other helpful Minnesota Gardening Resources

 At Glacial Ridge, they nurture the natives, producing the same handsome and hardy cultivars that have inhabited the prairies for centuries.
 They strive to bring back and restore the genetics of the past to ensure the beauty and diversity of the future.
 They also offer annuals.
 Retail customers can purchase a variety of products directly by visiting them at the Saint Paul Farmers’ Market on Saturdays.

-This nursery is located south of the twin cities (in Northfield) and they carry a few varieties of milkweed and many nectar flowers.
+This nursery is located south of the twin cities (in Northfield) and they carry a few varieties of milkweed and many nectar flowers for your Minnesota garden.
 They also have created a list of butterfly friend plants that they offer.

 Mark and Jen at Minnesota Gardens (in Chaska) sell perennials that are not sprayed with any neonics at their nursery and don’t spray any insecticides on asclepias plants.